Notice of Cost Recovery Proposal

 The San Diego County Vector Control Program (VCP) is a countywide program that monitors vectors and the diseases that they carry.
 A "vector" is an animal or insect capable of transmitting the causative agent of human disease.
 "Vector" also includes eye gnats.
-Some examples of vectors in San Diego County are mosquitoes, ticks, and rodents.
+Some examples of vectors in San Diego County are mosquitoes, ticks, and rats.
 The VCP has been reducing and controlling mosquitoes since the 1930’s.

 1. Protects public health by surveying for diseases carried by vectors.